 Please direct any additional questions or snide remarks to: funnywomen AT therumpus.net.

-Visit elissabassist.com if you're interested in what I look like or want to take a humor writing class with me.
+Visit elissabassist.com if you're interested in what I look like or want to take a humor/satire writing class with me.

 I look forward to our future friendship.